Get inspired by our lists built around a theme, and experience Montréal to the hilt.

 This authentic French brasserie delivers fine cuisine in simple opulence: plush red velvet, checkerboard floor tile, crystal chandeliers, large paintings and a blackboard listing the daily specials on the wall.
 In the middle, a large bar; around it, busy waiters flitting to and from, outfitted in the traditional white shirt, black vest and apron.
 French bistro, through and through.

 Le Pois Penché’s terrasse buzzes with animated conversation while its private banquet rooms reserve their splendour for group functions.
 Le Cellier, in particular, offers a sumptuous venue for events up to 70 guests, with vibrant Parisian settings by artist Pierre Pivet, a vaulted brick ceiling, and the restaurant’s prized wine cellars displayed behind sleek glass panels.
+Connected to the brasserie, Salon Chez Swann, in the boutique hotel of the same name, is ideal for groups of 24 guests or less.

 Mon, Tue, Wed, 11:30 a.m. to 10:30 p.m.; Thu, Fri, 11:30 a.m. to 11 p.m.; Sat, 10 a.m. to 11 p.m.; Sun, 10 a.m. to 10 p.m.